 You can also supplement your pet's diet with a small amount of fresh foods and cereals for added variety and nutrition, but keep this to a minimum so he still eats his pellets.
 A teaspoon of fresh food several times a week is sufficient, and all uneaten fresh foods should be removed after three to four hours to avoid spoilage.
 Only offer one or two types of fresh food at a time to avoid upsetting your pet's digestive system, and be sure to wash all fruits and vegetable before chopping them.

 According to the ASPCA, there are certain foods that are toxic to hamsters.
 These include:

 - Raw potatoes

-Aspenwing Animal Hospital also recommends that you avoid feeding hamster mix to your pet.
+You also should avoid feeding hamster mix to your pet.
 Although you'll find it at nearly every pet supply store, hamster mix contains a lot of fatty seeds, corn, and peanuts, and your pet will fill up on mix instead of eating his pellets.
 This can lead to obesity and other health issues that might shorten his life span.
 If you can't resist feeding hamster mix, limit it to about one or two teaspoons a week as a treat.

 Cage or Aquarium

 A wire cage with a deep pan bottom is typically the best habitat for your hamster.
 Wire cages allow better air flow, which can help keep the bedding dry and prevent ammonia fumes from building up between cleanings.